I get pushed out of shape and it’s hard to steer when I get rubber in all four gears – The Beach Boys, 1963

 The instrument cluster also incorporated a large built-in tachometer when many competitors were still placing them in surface-mounted pods, or out of sight down in the console.
 Tell me when to shift, Joe.

 The original Charger went largely unappreciated by the public and was quickly watered down.
 Out went the full-length console; then the rear buckets and electroluminescent panel.
-The tachometer disappeared, and in 1968 the standard V8 was replaced by a Slant-Six.
+The tachometer disappeared, and beginning in 1968 the standard V8 was supplanted by a Slant-Six.
 Like Icarus flying too close to the sun, it aimed too high to be a Dodge.
 As with the later Cordoba, it should have been marketed as a Chrysler.

 With its dramatic 1960s fastback roofline and lavish interior the original Charger was in a Muscle Car league of its own, a real bang-tail gone cat.